 Examples include fitting a car audio, bullbar, towbar, additional lighting, manufacturer wheel or tyre options.

-Basic modifications are modifications that do not affect the level of safety, strength and reliability of vehicle systems, and may be assessed and approved at a MVR test shed.
+Basic modifications are modifications that do not affect the level of safety, strength and reliability of vehicle systems, and may be assessed and approved at a government inspection facility.

 In most cases you don't need to submit a written application or apply to the technical advisory committee.